Oxygen transmission rate

 Suitable sample materials for oxygen transmission rate testing

-The oxygen transmission rate can be determined for flexible barrier materials like plastic films and sheeting used in rigid and semi-rigid packaging or industrial applications.
+The oxygen transmission rate can be determined for flexible barrier materials, such as plastic films and sheeting used in rigid and semi-rigid packaging or industrial applications.
 Coated films, such as foil or metalized PET, CPP, EVOH, AlOx, or SiOx, are also suitable for OTR analysis.
 The typical testing area can be chosen to suit the size of the sample, but a minimum sample size of 12 cm x 12 cm is recommended.

-Measurlabs offer OTR testing of films and sheeting according to ASTM D3985 (standard conditions) and ASTM F1927 (moist conditions).
-In addition, OTR tests for finished packages are available.
-All the analyses can be ordered online.
-Alternatively, you can contact our experts through the form below to discuss your testing needs in more detail.
+Measurlabs offers OTR testing of films and sheeting according to ASTM D3985 (standard conditions) and ASTM F1927 (moist conditions).
+OTR tests for finished packages are also available.
+We are well-equipped to handle large sample batches swiftly, and can offer you the full set of barrier tests, food contact compliance evaluations, and other material characterization services within one offer.
+Contact our experts using the form below to discuss your testing needs.

 Suitable sample matrices